amplication/docs/docs/getting-started/add-custom-code.md

 1. Base files in the `base` folder are regenerated with each build.
 2. Non-base files (like `user.service.ts`) are preserved during updates.
-3. If necessary changes to non-base files are required (e.g., removing references to a deleted plugin), Amplication will make these changes automatically while preserving your custom code.
+3. If necessary, changes to non-base files are required (e.g., removing references to a deleted plugin), Amplication will make these changes automatically while preserving your custom code.

 ## Adding Custom Code: A Simple Example